inforkgodara/generate-bulk-documents-python/README.md

 ## Demo
 * Video clip on youtube of the script execution. https://youtu.be/SBubFoe84M0

+## Important Note
+* If this repository helped you to understand at least something new please give star this repository which motivates me to work further for the similar kinds for projects.

 ## Prerequisites

 In order to run the python script, your system must have the following programs/packages installed.